 Transferring in and Evaluating Course Work

 At Tulsa Community College, we welcome new students who seek to transfer college credits from other institutions.
-If you are a transfer student who is expecting credit for course work completed at another institution, we ask that you begin the admissions process as soon as possible.
-It can take up to eight weeks for official transcripts to be formally evaluated for credit.
+TCC accepts all transfer work from regionally accredited colleges and universities.
+If you attended a school that was not regionally accredited, you can request credit on a course-by-course basis.
 You should work closely with our Academic Advisement Office to ensure you understand the process thoroughly.
 While transfer students follow the same basic admissions process as others, there are some important steps you can take to minimize confusion and ensure a smoother process.
 Here are some guidelines:

 - Submit transcripts by mail, or electronically through a third party vendors.
 (See Electronic Transcript Policy below for details)